wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

   To allow this configuration, in a rule declaration set the ``<decoded_as>`` field as **syscollector**.

-  As a example, this rule will be triggered when the interface ``eth0`` of an agent is enabled and will show what IPv4 has that interface.
+  As an example, this rule will be triggered when the interface ``eth0`` of an agent is enabled and will show what IPv4 has that interface.

   .. code-block:: xml